QuentinRa/blog.quentinra.dev/info/html/index.md

 <details class="pb-3">
 <summary><b>How do I "run" HTML code?</b></summary>

-Create a file `index.html` (ex: with this content above), drag and drop it inside a browser, and you should see your page.
+Create a file `index.html` (ex: with the content above), drag and drop it inside a browser, and you should see your page.
 You don't need a server as your code is fully in HTML (no PHP).
 You can change the name of the file, but the main file of your website must be called `index`.
-Your browser isn't "executing" code, it's simply rendering the code it received <span class="tms">(the URL is a sort of `file:///path/to/a/file.html`, and as we learned before, if there is no file in the URL, and you got a index.html, then it's loaded instead)</span>.
+Your browser isn't "executing" code, it's simply rendering the code it received <span class="tms">(the URL is a sort of `file://path/to/a/file.html`, and as we learned before, if there is no file in the URL, and you got a index.html, then it's loaded instead)</span>.

+You can also try [an online editor such as this one](https://dev.codehs.com/editor/new/html).
+If you want something cleaner (using a server, http/https instead of file), then refer to the PHP course (this isn't complicated).
 </details>

 <hr class="sl">